apaluya/localize-the-docs/localize-the-docs.md

 - Automation increases velocity
 - More translators provide concurrency
 - Your LSP is motivated to deliver as quickly as possible
+- You should trust their estimates

+## Costs: Time

+- 100s of words: A few days
+- 1000s of words: A little over a week
+- 10000s of words: A few weeks

 <!--